badicsalex/peginator/doc/syntax.md

 `position`.

-If the rule is has multiple overrides (i.e. it is an enum rule), all variants have to be marked with @position, and a special `impl` will be generated that returns the parsed variant's position.
+If the rule is has multiple overrides (i.e. it is an enum rule), all variants have to be marked with `@position`, and a special `impl` will be generated that returns the parsed variant's position.

 #### `@string`